pingcap/ossinsight/workshop/mini-ossinsight/step-by-step/load-data-to-tidb.md

 ### c. !!!
 Set Column-Oriented Storage Replica

-This step is important enough that it adds column-oriented engine to TiDB - We call it [TiFlash](https://docs.pingcap.com/tidb/dev/tiflash-overview).
+This step is important enough that it adds column-oriented-storage ability to TiDB - We call it [TiFlash](https://docs.pingcap.com/tidb/dev/tiflash-overview).
+The `tiup playground` installed 1 TiFlash node by default, what we need to do is just make data is `STORED` in these replica node too.

-1. It's easy to set TiFlash replica, different with other software, TiDB use SQL to take effect such changes:
+1. It's easy to set TiFlash replica, different with other software, TiDB use SQL to take such changes into effect:

 ```sql
 use gharchive_dev;